Totally geodesic submanifolds in exceptional symmetric spaces: Totally geodesic submanifolds in exceptional symmetric spaces of type III

 By inspection of this list, we see that if the rank of~$K_1$ is two or greater, we may choose~$Q$ as the isotropy subgroup of any non-zero vector~$v \in \g{p}$; then $K_1 \cdot v \neq v$ and $Q \cdot v = v$ and $Q$ acts non-trivially on the orthogonal complement of~$v$ in~$\g{p}$, showing there is a vector~$w \in \g{p}$ such that $Q \cdot w \neq w$.
 We have completed the proof of~\emph{iv)}.\qedhere \end{proof}

 Observe that while many subalgebras of $\widetilde{\mathcal{L}}(\g{g})$ are obtained by removing a compact ideal $\g{k}_1$ of rank greater than one, hence satisfying the hypotheses of Lemma~\ref{lemma:nonmaxtg}~\textit{iv)}, there are still some subalgebras of $\widetilde{\mathcal{L}}(\g{g})$ which cannot be directly treated using this lemma.
-In order to deal with these cases, we prove the following results. \begin{lemma} Consider the following maximal subalgebras $\g{h}$ of real Lie algebras~$\g{g}$ which are the non-compact parts of some subalgebras of $\g{g}$ with a rank one simple compact factor appearing in~$\mathcal{\widetilde{L}}(\g{g})$, where $\g{g}$ is an exceptional absolutely simple non-compact Lie algebra:
+In order to deal with these cases, we prove the following results. \begin{lemma} Let $\g{g}$ be an exceptional absolutely simple non-compact real Lie algebra.
+We consider the following maximal subalgebras $\g{h}$ of real Lie algebras~$\g{g}$ which are the non-compact parts of some subalgebras of $\g{g}$ with a rank one simple compact factor appearing in~$\mathcal{\widetilde{L}}(\g{g})$:

 Let $G$ be the simply connected Lie group with Lie algebra~$\g{g}$ and let $K$ be a maximal compact subgroup of~$G$.
 Assume the Lie algebra~$\g{h}$ is canonically embedded into~$\g{g}$ with respect to the Cartan decomposition~$\g{g} = \g{k} \oplus \g{p}$.
 Let $H$ be the connected closed subgroup of~$G$ with Lie algebra~$\g{h}$.
 Then a totally geodesic orbit of the $H$-action on the symmetric space~$M = G/K$ is not maximal. \end{lemma}